 A positive CX encompasses a scenario where a customer walks away from every touchpoint with your brand satisfied.
 It results in a customer’s overall feeling of happiness toward your brand.

-Here are some ways to ensure a positive CX:
+Here are some examples to ensure a positive CX:

 - Speak to customers’ wants and needs